 Prior to the General Data Protection Regulation (GDPR) and other privacy laws, companies felt entitled to unlimited source and unregulated access to personal data, hoarding it with no clear business intention.

 The data is collected through various channels, dispersed across IT systems, undetected, unprotected, unused, and perhaps lost.
-However, still exists and holds companies accountable.
+However, it still exists and holds companies accountable.

 With the shift in customers’ expectations, an increase in data breach numbers, and high data maintenance costs, privacy-progressive companies are revisiting how they manage, catalog, and profile personal data to avoid unnecessary data protection risks.